 As a means of building a sense of responsibility, all staff provide children with classroom responsibilities such as cloakroom monitors.
-We have a whole school celebration assembly weekly as a means of recognising individual achievements, team achievements and provides an opportunity to reinforce good behaviour.
+We have celebration assemblies weekly as a means of recognising individual achievements, team achievements and provides an opportunity to reinforce good behaviour.

-We offer our children a wide range of extra curricular activities to provide further opportunities for challenge, raising self esteem, responsibility and the encouragement of positive behavioural traits.
+We offer our children a wide range of extra-curricular activities to provide further opportunities for challenge, raising self esteem, responsibility and the encouragement of positive behavioural traits.